310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-alright, okaaay~ time to set up the table. temple guy, you can’t eat meat or fish, right? this salad is for you~♪
+alright, okaaay~ time to set up the Table. temple guy, you cannot eat Meat or fish, right? this Salad is for you~♪
 {% endbubble %}

 {% bubble Keito %}